Freiling87/CCU/CCU/Scratchpad.md

 ##		CT	Hotkeys
 ###			C	00 Use Traverse to access subfields of private
 Might not be needed, if current attempt is working fine
-###			H	Alt + Security Cam - Highlight Visible Tiles
-Pending anyone indicating they actually could use this feature
-###			H	Alt + NumKeys, NumPad - Menu Trails
-ALT trail for overhead menus
-This one is likely beyond my ability right now since we'd need to underline text in menus or make popup shortcut letter boxes.
 ###			C	Arrow Keys - Orient (Draw)
 - Draw mode ends up with blank for NewDir
 - Select mode doesn't (even when no selection)